-58% of small businesses aren’t prepared for data loss, and 60% of small businesses that do experience data loss will shut down within six months of the loss.
-If you prepare early, you’ll have more peace of mind.
+Natural disasters or cyber-attacks can cause data loss, and 60% of small businesses will shut down within six months of data loss.
+By using the cloud, you can protect your company and have some peace of mind.

-With the cloud, you can also plan for business growth without a large upfront investment.
-The cloud is scalable, so you can pay for the storage you need now, instead of the storage you think you’ll need in a year.
-Then, when you do need more storage, you can add more.
+With the cloud, you can plan for business growth without a significant upfront investment.
+The cloud is scalable, so you can pay for the storage you need now, instead of the space you think you’ll need in a year.
+Then, when you do need more storage, you can easily add more.

-Using the cloud allows you to access your company’s data anywhere, anytime.
-You, and your employees, will no longer be chained to your office.
-This gives you the flexibility to work from home or hire remote employees.
+Using the cloud enables you to access your company’s information anywhere, anytime.
+You and your employees will no longer be chained to your office and will have the flexibility to work from home or hire remote employees.
 Learn more about hiring and managing remote staff members.